imran1509/LW-Tasks/README.md

 ```
 ![](https://github.com/imran1509/LW-Tasks/blob/main/Screenshots/screenshot1.png)

-the output shows that the collector is running but
+the output shows that the collector is running but but bot sending or receiving any traces.